 Why You Should Make This Fall Farro Salad

 - It’s balanced.
-The contrast of chewy, soft, and crunchy textures, and of sweet cranberries and sour lemon, makes it super satisfying to eat.
+The contrast of chewy, soft, and crunchy textures, and of sweet cranberries and tangy lemon, makes it super satisfying to eat.
 Plus, it has enough protein, complex carbs, and vegetables to be a complete meal on its own.

 - No special equipment needed.
 No need to bust out your food processor or blender here.
 All you need is a pot, a skillet, and a mixing bowl.

 - Delicious warm or at room temp.
-This autumn farro salad is perfect for Thanksgiving feasts of all kinds (including potlucks!) because it can sit out at room temp for an hour or two without getting weird.
+This farro salad is perfect for Thanksgiving feasts of all kinds (including potlucks!) because it can sit out at room temp for an hour or two without getting weird.

 Key Ingredients + Substitutions